HotPocketHPE/mhguide/README.md

 The small opening created by a head turn is great for cashing in your built-up stagger!
 See the [Stagger Control](#stagger-control) section for more on this.

+Be very careful when committing to an attack while right in front of the monster!
+Some monsters can act immediately if they don't have to turn their head to see you!

+> Example: Any Weapon vs. Yian Garuga.
+Garuga's hopping when entering rage is a tempting opening, but use caution!
+If you are standing right in front of it as the hopping finishes, it can instantly charge you down!
+End your attacks early, stay away from it's front, or interrupt it with a stagger.

 By moving against the direction of rotation of a head turn, the monster won't be able to follow you as much, creating space.

 > Example: Any Weapon vs. Akantor.
 Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
 Move against the second part of his head turn to give yourself some breathing room, especially if you are near a wall!